 A major focus of anti-money laundering guides is red flags.
 Red flags are warning signs of situations where money laundering may occur.
-FATF identified 42 red flags for law firms in its 2013 report on Money Laundering and the Terrorist Financing Vulnerabilities of Legal Professionals.
+For example, ATF identified 42 red flags for law firms in its 2013 report on Money Laundering and the Terrorist Financing Vulnerabilities of Legal Professionals.
 These red flags generally focus on due diligence, such as customers, funding sources, and lawyers' selection.
-After red flags are determined in a law firm, some transactions take place in accordance with its legal and regulatory obligations.
-For example, requesting additional information from customers or other sources, cross-checking different information types, creating Suspicious Activity Reports (SARs) for suspicious transactions, terminating customer relationships.
+After red flags are determined in a law firm, some transactions occur according to its legal and regulatory obligations.
+For example, It requests additional information from customers or other sources, cross-checking different information types, creating Suspicious Activity Reports (SARs) for suspicious transactions, terminating customer relationships.

 Customer Due Diligence Requirement in Law Firms

 Customer Due Diligence (CDD) is also the control procedure applied when making a risk assessment for customers.
-CDD is one of the basic requirements of the risk-based AML approach, and it has been deemed necessary and recommended by all regulators in the world within the scope of anti-money laundering activities.
-CDD measures require to really know the customer and know their activities, and it is a background check process in accordance with the legislation.
-The implementation of CDD procedures aims at law firms to identify their clients' risks and protect themselves from money laundering and terrorist financing crimes.
+CDD is one of the basic requirements of the risk-based AML approach.
+It has been deemed necessary and recommended by all regulators in the world within the scope of anti-money laundering activities.
+CDD measures require knowing the customer and knowing their actions, and it is a background check process in accordance with the legislation.
+Implementing CDD procedures aims at law firms to identify their clients' risks and protect themselves from money laundering and terrorist financing crimes.

 When we look at the regulations and obligations set for law firms, it is necessary to take CDD measures.
-CDD measures are ideal for medium-risk customers, but Enhanced Due Diligence (EDD) measures should be taken for high-risk customers such as PEP.
-EDD is a KYC process that allows higher-risk individuals or high-risk companies to be examined.
+CDD measures are ideal for medium-risk customers.

 Sanction Scanner Solutions for AML Firms

-In addition, with our AML Screening and Monitoring tool, law firms can easily perform Customer Due Diligence, Enhanced Due Diligence, Know Your Customer procedures in accordance with all obligations.
-All operations also provide Sanction Scanner strong API support.
+In addition, with our AML Screening and Monitoring tool, law firms can efficiently perform Customer Due Diligence, Know Your Customer procedures in accordance with all obligations.
+All operations also provide Sanction Scanner with strong API support.
 With Sanction Scanner, scans can also be done in seconds via the web, API, or batch search.
 Moreover, companies can have all the features of the Sanctions Scanner at no additional cost.
 Let's! for detailed information, contact us, or request a demo.